 Won’t minor parties suffer under a top two system?

-o An all candidate primary draws attention to minor party candidates
+o A primary including all candidates provides more attention to minor party candidates.

-o Minor parties have opportunity to build coalition voting blocks in primary
+o Minor parties have an opportunity to build coalition voting blocks in an open primary.

 Why not pursue a ranked choice voting method which is deemed superior by many?

 o Florida currently has not certified any ranked choice voting software.
 The city of Sarasota passed a local measure for ranked choice voting in 2007.
 It purchased new software in 2015, but has yet to obtain state certification.
 Additionally, the cost of implementing the system statewide could present another obstacle for gaining voter approval.